-- g You are a retailer and do not perform any chemical processing activities. - g You are a publicly owned facility in a state that does not have a delegated OSHA program. - g You use the regulated acids in solution, and your activities do not fall into one of the ten specified NAICS codes. - g You store regulated liquid flammable substances in atmospheric storage tanks.
+- g You are a publicly owned facility in a state that does not have a delegated OSHA program. - You use or store the regulated acids in solution, and your activities do not fall into one of the ten specified NAICS codes. - You store regulated liquid flammable substances in atmospheric storage tanks and they are not being used as a fuel.